Harness IP: Rankings

 In 2025, Harness IP was ranked as a top firm in Technology Center 3700 by Juristat.
 In 2021, Harness IP obtained 2,963 U.S. utility patents for its clients and was ranked tenth among the nation's top law firms by Harrity Analytics.
 Harness IP attorneys also obtained 343 U.S. trademark registrations in 2021 and were ranked tenth in the U.S. according to a poll published by the Oppedahl Toteboard.
+In 2020 the firm obtained the most utility patents.

 Harness IP is included in the Chambers USA guide for its Michigan and Missouri offices.
 Chambers describes the firm as “well versed in patent prosecution and enforcement” and “provides wide-ranging assistance with portfolio management, and in regard to IP licensing issues.”
 The description further commends the firm's “expertise in litigious mandates including inter partes reviews and domain name disputes as well as IP transactional matters such as due diligence.”
 Individual attorneys Beth Coakley, Matt Cutler, and Greg Meyer were also named as notable practitioners.